Glossary

 Joint Distribution

 A Joint Distribution specifies the probability of every possible combination of values for two or more random variables simultaneously.
-For discrete variables $X$ and $Y$, it is given by the joint PMF $p(x, y) = P(X = x, Y = y)$; for continuous variables, by the joint PDF $f(x, y)$.
-The joint distribution encodes everything there is to know about the relationship between the variables: their individual behaviours, dependencies, and conditional structure.
+For discrete variables $X$ and $Y$ it is given by the joint probability mass function $p(x, y) = P(X = x, Y = y)$; for continuous variables, by the joint probability density function $f(x, y)$, with probabilities computed as integrals $P((X, Y) \in A) = \iint_A f(x, y)\,dx\,dy$.
+The joint distribution encodes everything there is to know probabilistically about the relationship between the variables: their individual behaviours, their dependencies, and the conditional structure that links them.

 Discussed in: